-Rwanda is famous because of the mountain gorilla species that live in the Volcanoes national park, as well as other primate species such as the golden monkeys in the Volcanoes national park and chimpanzees of Nyungwe forest national park, which are the main reasons why Rwanda is popular.
+Rwanda is famous because of the mountain gorilla species that live in the Volcanoes National Park, as well as other primate species such as the golden monkeys in the Volcanoes National Park and the chimpanzees of Nyungwe Forest National Park, which are the main reasons why Rwanda is popular.

-Akagera National Park boat tours are conducted on Lake Ihema, which is found in the Kayonza district, which is in the southern part of the Akagera National Park.
-Lake Kivu is shared by Rwanda and the Democratic Republic of the Congo, Lake Kivu is slightly larger than Lake Ihema.
+Akagera National Park boat tours are conducted on Lake Ihema, which is found in the Kayonza district, which is in the southern part of the park.
+Lake Kivu is shared by Rwanda and the Democratic Republic of the Congo.
+Lake Kivu is slightly larger than Lake Ihema.

 The primary plant species located on this lake is papyrus, and a seasonal papyrus swamp surrounds it.
-Because a wetland protects the lake's wildlife species, this papyrus swamp makes the perfect home for many wildlife.
+Because a wetland protects the lake's wildlife species, this papyrus swamp makes the perfect home for many wildlife species.

 How do you reach Lake Ihema?

 Lake Ihema is in the Akagera National Park.
 Travelers can either take a minibus to the park or connect from Kigali on a 2-hour road transfer to get to Lake Ihema, which is inside the Akagera National Park.
 If a traveler chooses a bus, keep in mind that there is a chance of missing the scheduled boat trip because the buses are not scheduled and leave at random times.

 Lake Ihema has boat trips from 7:30 a.m. to 8:30 a.m., 9:00 a.m. to 10:00 a.m. for the morning shifts, 3 p.m. to 4 p.m. for the afternoon shifts, and 4:30 p.m. to 6:00 p.m. for the evening shifts.